 Increasing BTC expansion

 Not to mention an important infrastructural achievement for the flagship digital currency with over 10,000 Bitcoin ATMs installed globally in 2021 as crypto adoption moves closer to mainstream acceptance.
+In 2021, Bitcoin also found a new use case to the flagship blockchain, launching DeFi on Bitcoin feature for building DeFi application.

 As a result, stakeholders in the space are putting in place mechanisms to help facilitate the transition; thus, there is a noticeable increase in the number of ATMs that handle digital currency transactions as demand for assets like Bitcoin grows.